doc-department/1107/system_components/self_authentication.md

 # Self Authentication

+Self Authentication - A mechanism that enables users to create accounts on the SAFE network and login from any computer without the need or knowledge of third parties.

 A critical requirement of a network that will not leak privacy is to allow people to interact with it in a manner that only that person is aware of.
 Self authentication is a mechanism which provides such a service.

 ##Introduction